Ihor-Mykytiuk/software-architecture/README.md

-# Platform for finding teams and projects
+# Web application for finding teams and projects

-Online platform that helps people find like-minded collaborators for informal projects, pet projects, or skill-practice collaborations.
+Online web application that helps people find like-minded collaborators for informal projects, pet projects, or skill-practice collaborations.

 ---